MdIqubal/Recyclable-Scroll-Rect/README.md

 https://polyandcode.com || https://www.facebook.com/Polyandcode || https://www.instagram.com/polyandcode/

  ## Summary
+<b>UPDATE : Recyclable Scroll Rect now supports Horizontal and Grid layout.</b><br><br>
 Using the default Scroll-Rect to create lists with a huge number of items results in a laggy performance.
 Especially when creating a list with hundreds or thousands of items, it becomes impossible to use the Scroll Rect with the default approach i.e instantiating that many items. <i>Recyclable Scroll Rect</i> reuses or recycles the least number of cells required to fill the viewport.
 As a result, a huge number of items can be shown in the list without any performance hit.
-Currently, only vertical list is supported.
- RoadMap (based on feedback):
- 1. Horizontal layout
- 2. Grid layout
- 3. Content size fitting
+Vertical, Horizontal and Grid layouts are supported.

 | Recycling  | Comparison with Default approach |